Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

+Since the trajectory $H_i(Y)$ is invariant and independent of the certificate content for a particular problem instance, no such minimal index $i$ can exist.
+Therefore, the execution graph satisfies the Grid-aligned Transition property. \end{proof} \end{lemma}

+\begin{lemma}[Time and Space Complexity of Certificate-Oblivious SAT Verifier] Let $\Phi$ be a CNF formula of encoding length $n$.
+For a fixed certificate (truth assignment) of length $m < n$, the fixed-state SAT verifier Turing machine $M_{\mathrm{SAT}}$ runs in $\bigO(nm)$ time and uses $\bigO(n)$ space.

-\begin{proof} We analyze the verifier by tracking how often each variable and each literal occurrence is accessed.
+\begin{proof} We analyze the complexity of the verifier by tracking the access frequency of each variable and literal occurrence.

-For the time complexity, observe that the verifier processes variables sequentially.
-Each variable is fetched exactly once via a backward scan.
-After being fetched, the variable participates in a finite evaluation phase, during which the verifier scans all clauses to update their local status (true, false, or unknown) under the current partial assignment.
-Since the number of literal occurrences in the encoding is $O(n)$, this evaluation costs $O(n)$ time per variable.
-Crucially, once a variable is evaluated, it is permanently removed from the tape by replacement with the blank symbol, ensuring that no variable is ever processed more than once.
-Therefore, the total running time is bounded by $O(n) \cdot m = O(nm) = O(n^2)$.
+For the time complexity, observe that the verifier $M_{\mathrm{SAT}}$ processes variables sequentially.
+Each variable is fetched exactly once and assigned to its occurrences via a backward scan.
+This process costs $\bigO(n)$ time per variable, as the head moves forward over each tape cell only once for assignment before returning to the backward scan, totaling at most $3n$ transitions per variable iteration.
+After a variable is fetched, $M_{\mathrm{SAT}}$ enters an evaluation phase during which it scans the clause region to update the status of each clause (satisfaction, falsification, or uncertainty) under the current partial assignment.
+During this phase, the head moves exclusively in the forward direction.
+Since the total encoding length is $\bigO(n)$, this evaluation phase costs $\bigO(n)$ time per variable.
+Crucially, once a variable is fetched, it is permanently replaced by the symbol `\spacedelim', ensuring that each variable is processed exactly once.
+Therefore, for $m$ variables, the total running time is bounded by $\bigO(n) \cdot m = \bigO(nm)$.
+Finally, if all variables are processed without satisfying the formula, the verifier halts and rejects, guaranteeing termination.

-For the space complexity, note that the verifier never creates new tape symbols beyond a constant-size working alphabet.
-The backward fetch and forward evaluation steps operate within a bounded neighborhood of the active region, and the head position never drifts beyond a constant offset (at most $\pm 1$ cell) from the current boundary of the remaining input.
-As variables are deleted, the effective input length monotonically decreases, and no deleted region is revisited.
-Consequently, the total number of tape cells that are ever accessed is linear in the original input size, yielding an overall space complexity of $O(n)$.
+For the space complexity, note that the verifier never introduces new tape symbols beyond a constant-size alphabet.
+Both the backward fetch and forward evaluation phases operate within the initial tape boundaries of size $n + m + 1 = \bigO(n)$.
+The head position remains within a constant offset from the active regions of the input.
+Consequently, the total number of tape cells accessed is linear in the original input size, yielding a space complexity of $\bigO(n)$. \end{proof} \end{lemma}

-Finally, if all variables have been removed from the tape without triggering an accepting condition, the verifier detects that no further assignments are possible and halts immediately in the rejecting state.
-This guarantees termination. \end{proof} \end{lemma}

-\begin{theorem}[Polynomial-Time Verifier for SAT] The Turing machine $\mathcal{M}_{\mathrm{SAT}}$ defined in \cref{def:tm_sat_fixed} is a correct NP verifier for the \textsc{SAT} problem.
+\begin{theorem}[Polynomial-Time Verifier for SAT] The Turing machine $M_{\mathrm{SAT}}$ defined in \cref{def:tm_sat_fixed} is a correct NP verifier for the \textsc{SAT} problem.